aureumapes/srmp-public/manual.md

 # SRMP Manual

-This is a detailed manual for the Slime Rancher MultiPlayer mod (SRMP), it has installation instructions, compability information, usage instructions, troubleshooting steps and some more.
-It is updated frequently to make it more readable and easier to understand.
+This is a detailed manual for the Slime Rancher MultiPlayer mod (SRMP), it has installation instructions, compability information, usage instructions, troubleshooting steps and more.
+It is updated frequently to make it more readable and accurate.
 Now that it is on github, feel free to contribute!
-If this manual doesn't answer your questions or in case you don't understand something, feel free to ask your questions in [Saty's Discord](https://discord.gg/NtB7baV).
+If this manual doesn't answer your questions or in case you don't understand something, feel free to ask in [Saty's Discord](https://discord.gg/NtB7baV).

 ## Content